 Princess is another cruise line offering weddings through its Tie the Knot programme, with a choice of getting married at sea, in-port or at your destination (choose from beach, garden and glacier ceremony options).

 For something a little more challenging, Hurtigruten is a Norwegian expedition line offering cruises to the Arctic and Antarctic on its glacier-proof explorer ships.
 This line was the first to include a Northern Lights Guarantee on selected cruises -- so if you don't see the spectacular lights streaking across the sky, you can cruise again for free!
-There are several special package cruises available in 2018 including a 13-day The Frozen Land of the Penguins sailing in January 2018 and 19-day The Ultimate Antarctica Experience, which includes lectures by "urban birder" David Lindo, activities in the explorer room and ashore, access to an onboard science centre, Antarctic landings in rugged Polarcirkel workboats, free hot drinks, free rubber boot rental, and a wind and water resistant jacket.
+It has one ship based in the UK, in Dover, MS Maud, which offers expedition cruises along the west coast.

-If ultimate pampering for you means spending your days relaxing in the onboard spa, Celebrity Cruises offers spa packages which include AquaClass staterooms with soothing spa extras like an aromatherapy diffuser, upgraded toiletries and flavoured teas, unlimited access to spa facilities, a personal spa concierge, exclusive dining in "clean cuisine" restaurant Blu and much more.
+If ultimate pampering for you means spending your days relaxing in the onboard spa, Celebrity Cruises offers spa packages that include AquaClass cabins with soothing spa extras like an aromatherapy diffuser, upgraded toiletries and flavoured teas, unlimited access to spa facilities, a personal spa concierge, exclusive dining in "clean cuisine" restaurant Blu and much more.

 Some cruise packages are created around a special event, with some lines including tickets and transfers to the event and others offering them at an additional cost.
-For example, MSC Cruises, Norwegian Cruise Line, Royal Caribbean International, Celebrity Cruises and Star Clippers all offered packages to the Formula One Grand Prix in Monaco in May 2017, with tickets included, while Fred.
+For example, MSC Cruises, Norwegian Cruise Line, Royal Caribbean International, Celebrity Cruises and Star Clippers all offered packages to the Formula One Grand Prix in Monaco, with tickets included, while Fred.
 Olsen and P&O Cruises offered tickets as a cruise add-on.

-Themed cruise packages are a great way to combine a holiday with a favourite or new interest, and there are plenty to choose between, from wine tasting on a river cruise to "Strictly Come Dancing" and cookery themes on P&O Cruises.
+Themed cruise packages are a great way to combine a holiday with a favourite or new interest, and there are plenty to choose between, from wine tasting on a river cruise to cookery on P&O Cruises.
 Some cruises offer themed itineraries, like the Fred.
 Olsen Lochs, Castles & Coasts of the British Isles cruise that visits iconic sites from the big and small screen, including filming locations from Harry Potter, James Bond movies, "Game of Thrones" and "Broadchurch."

 Or you could choose to go back to school on your cruise with the enrichment programmes that are offered as part of your package.
-Princess Cruises' Scholarship@Sea programme offers up to 40 free courses per voyage, and the Cunard Insights programme gives cruisers the chance to try all-sorts, from star gazing in the only planetarium at sea to attending lectures from experts in their fields -- with guest speakers selected to suit the itinerary, for example, the award-winning wine writer and broadcaster Will Lyons will be a special guest on Queen Victoria's Voyage du Vin sailing in June 2018.
-Passengers will get to take part in masterclasses with the opportunity to gain a Cunard Wine Academy certificate.
+Princess Cruises' Scholarship@Sea programme offers up to 40 free courses per voyage, and the Cunard Insights programme gives cruisers the chance to try all-sorts, from stargazing in the planetarium to attending lectures from experts in their fields.